SwapMarket/usdt/README.md

 - Why is nobody else doing this?

 It is very tricky to let a web app handle private keys, while making its source code open.
 We implemented security measures, but won't discuss them here.
 To report vilnerability, please send us an [email](swapmarket.wizard996@passinbox.com).

+- What if I lose internet connection after funding the swap?

+If you funded the deposit, but the website goes offline before sending the funds back to you, it will display "resume link".
+Save it in your browser's bookmarks to try again when your internet is back.
+If you close your browser before saving the link, send us your deposit txid by [email](swapmarket.wizard996@passinbox.com).